 I can’t emphasis how much this place made my trip to Chiang Mai (and Thailand).
 First off, there’s no elephant riding.
 In the Elephant Nature Park, you feed the elephants and then you head into the river to bath them.
 On my visit, we learned the story of one large, friendly lady – a logging elephant, who had been deliberately blinded by her owner.
 Lek must purchase any elephant that she rescues, so the large fee you pay to visit this park is worth the pennies.
 An extra plus, they put on a huge vegan buffet at lunch.
 If you only do one thing in Chiang Mai, make it this!

 Chiang Mai has over 300 temples, all so beautiful that it’s hard to get enough of them.
 The central temple ‘Wat Chedi Luang’ hosts ‘monk chat’, a little outdoor seating area where you can go and do exactly what it says on the tin – chat to monks!
 The scheme is set up for the monks to work on their education and practice their English or whichever language you speak (though it seemed English was preferable).
 I went almost every day for 2 weeks, visiting the same Monk every time; a young man named Mix.
 We chatted about a lot of things, he told me a lot about his life as a monk, rules, Thai culture etc. Some tourists took books, sitting with the monks to help them practice their reading.

 Massage at a prison

 If you’re fortunate enough to visit Chiang Mai at the end of November/start of December, be sure to get tickets for the smile Party festival.
-Held of the banks of a lake just outside of the city, the festival appeals to the reggae crowd until around 12am, then switches to a much dancier heavy techno/dub step feel.
-There weren’t many tourists when we went, but the Thai’s mad us feel right at home.
+Held on the banks of a lake just outside of the city, the festival appeals to the reggae crowd until around 12am, then switches to a much dancier heavy techno/dub step feel.
+There weren’t many tourists when we went, but the Thai’s made us feel right at home.
 Best party I had in Thailand!